Get the best out of your careerday!

 The application

-See the job offer through and notice the words and phrases the company uses.
+Look through the job offer and take notice of the words and phrases the company uses.
 You can mirror these words in your application to get an advantage.
-Because it gives the company a sense that you speak the same language.
+It gives the company a sense that you speak the same language.

-Go directly to telling what you can contribute to the position and why you are well suited for the role.
+Start by stating how you can contribute to the position and why you are well-suited for the role.

 Know, that the employer views your CV as an integrated part of your application package.
-To avoid repetition in your application of what you have in your CV.
+So avoid repeating in your application what you have in your CV.

 Unless you are sending your application in the mail with a stamp skip the address.

-Most employers don’t want to read the line about you heard of the job offer or the typical friendly phrases – they would much rather go directly on to the unique about you and your application.
+Most employers don’t want to read the line about where you heard of the job offer or other typical friendly phrases – they would much rather go directly on to the unique parts about you and your application.

 A guide to linkedin

 Having an active LinkedIn profile can help you a great deal.
-This way you can grow your network and that way get a huge advantage before you really need it.
+This way you can grow your network and get a huge advantage before you even need it.
 You can learn so much about the field you see yourself working in.
-You can find people who have gone down the path you see yourself working in and get inspired.
+You can find people, who have gone down the path you see yourself working in and get inspired.

 Talentiir will help you get started on LinkedIn by identifying ten things, that can help you as a student.

-Your headline does not need to be your title or blank if you don’t have a job now.
-If you have a job, a good idea could be to say a little bit about yourself in the headline.
+Your headline does not need to be your title or blank if you don’t currently have a job.
+Instead, it could be a good idea to say a little bit about yourself in the headline.
 If you are looking for a job, then use the headline to say a bit about what you are interested in.
-E.g.: “XX-Student – HR/ Recruitment interested!”
+E.g.: “XX-Student – interested in HR/ Recruitment!”

 Learn from people who have been in the business longer than you.
 What challenges are they facing?
 What is a success in this job?
 What motivates them in this job?
 These are all questions you can ask strangers on LinkedIn.
 This platform enables knowledge sharing, which is PERFECT for a student.